How to Tokenize Polygon Boundaries for Transformer Models

 1. Primary Path: Quantization → Ring Serialization → Token Mapping.

-2. Secondary Path (Repair): If make_valid fails, route to a vector-to-raster converter.
+2. Secondary Path (Repair): If make_valid returns a non-Polygon type, route to a vector-to-raster converter.
 Raster masks bypass topological constraints and can be tokenized as flattened pixel grids.

 3. Tertiary Path (Reject): Log to DLQ with full geometry provenance (source ID, CRS, failure reason).
 Never silently drop or approximate invalid boundaries.